 An example of the grid rating mark up

 Use of schema on the rise

-Search Engines have been serious about pushing the use of Schema lately and even if you’re not seeing the markups just yet I would highly recommend you start using the relevant schema for your site.
+Search Engines have been serious about pushing the use of Schema lately, and even if you do not see the markups just yet, I would highly recommend you start using the relevant schema for your site.

 For more on where search engines are using Schema check out the following posts: